 Film is reported as 4200m and 14 acts.
 The “Avion” theater used Gottfried Huppertz’ music, while the “Kapitol” used a compilation score by the theater’s own Karl Hospodsky.
 The film was shown for two weeks at the “Kapitol”, four weeks at the “Avion”, and then an extra week at the “Wran-Urania-Kino”.
 It appears that in the city of Brno (Brüממ) the film was shown for some reason in two parts, which cuased complaint by people who were not aware (due to lack of advertisement) that the film is presented in such form.

 Originally, “Metropolis” was scheduled to premiere on 16/03/1927 (See: Cinémagazine, Nr.
 4, 28/01/1927), but that never happened.
 One screening took place either in late March or early April when Fritz Lang and Thea von Harbou visited in Paris, and at that screening were several prominent people from the French film industry, most notably, director Abel Gance who reportedly praised Lang for his achievement.
 It was at that time decided to postpone the film’s release till autumn (Maybe to prevent a clash between “Metropolis” and “Napoleon”?).
 It should be noted, however, that such postponing of releases was not un-common: Fritz Lang's "Spione" had its Austrian screening on 16/04/1928 for the press, but was eventually released only on 28/08/1928, also without a clear reason.

-The film was apparently shown With Huppertz' music, but further research is needed.
-Film Journals who gave plot synopsis usually discussed about Georgy's visit to Yoshiwara etc. The film was shown at the "L'Imperial" for 3 months, having a short one week revival at the same theater in March 1928.
+Film Journals who gave plot synopsis usually discussed about Georgy's visit to Yoshiwara etc. The film was shown after the premiere at the "L'Imperial" for 3 months, having a short one week revival at the same theater in March 1928.